maloymanna/maloymanna.github.io/content/post/2022-10-04-azure-security-service-endpoint-vs-private-endpoint.md

 - private endpoint
 ---

-<span style="color: blue; ">Endpoints </span> are a critical aspect of securing your resources in the cloud.
+{{< blue-text >}}Endpoints {{< /blue-text >}} are a critical aspect of securing your resources in the cloud.
 When using Azure PaaS services, it is important to understand the differences between two types of endpoint available in Azure: service endpoint and private endpoint.

 **Service endpoint:**